 The office issues certificates on the days and hours mentioned earlier.
 Walk-in service is possible, but appointments are preferred and can be scheduled here.
 Certificates may be issued the same day, but if this is not possible, the applicants will be advised when to pick them up.

-How To Search Free Property Records, Ownership & Taxes in Honolulu County
+How To Look Up Free Property Records, Ownership & Taxes in Honolulu County Hawaii

 Property records can conveniently be found using one county resource, the Real Property Assessment Division (RPAD) of the City and County of Honolulu.

 In summary, the list below details the types of records that can be obtained from public agencies.
-It is not an exhaustive list and more information can be obtained throughout this resource.
+It is not an exhaustive list, and more information can be obtained through this resource.

 Honolulu County public records are found via several county agencies, but some types of records may be sought from state and federal bodies; having the right guidance and tools can help searchers find this public information quickly and seamlessly.